Jake Burger Player Props: White Sox vs. Rangers

-The Chicago White Sox, including Jake Burger (.150 batting average in his past 10 games), take on starting pitcher Nathan Eovaldi and the Texas Rangers at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+The Chicago White Sox, including Jake Burger (.154 batting average in his past 10 games), battle starting pitcher Martin Perez and the Texas Rangers at Guaranteed Rate Field, Wednesday at 8:10 PM ET.

-In his last game, he went 1-for-4 with a double against the Rangers.
+In his last game he had a hitless performance (0-for-3) against the Rangers.

 Jake Burger Game Info & Props vs. the Rangers